anon-blue/anon.blue/README.txt

                                     sb   hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhh
        dress: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Want ed for raping his sister and his own 3 year old daughter (at the time was only 2 ) he is very un well and has access to fdcffffs.
+Want ed for raj,jnjbkjbhjbhjgtftyfuys own 3 year old daughter (at the time was only 2 ) he is very un well and has access to fdcffffs.
 He is a violent felon!
 Please a lert the police!
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current
 Address: 3fbvcgcvhnmgghmnhmjfgsddjhwqJAXKSWKQOCFKJHEYWQUIDKXNASDCuse.)
 Wanted fo